kevinolega/callcentertrainingtips/_posts/2012-10-23-super-powers.md

 5. I can make smart girls smile, like me and tell me their life story.
 For some reason I can't get this power to work not too smart girls.

 6. I can use technology and my writing to teach you things and send you ideas even if I'm not physically present.
-I use the [call center training tips blog](http://callcentertrainingtips.com) or the [Facebook page](http://www.facebook.com/pages/Call-Center-Training-Tips/449507911746386) or my other blogs that [you can check out here](http://kevinolega.com).
+I use the [call center training tips website](http://callcentertrainingtips.com) or the [Facebook page](http://www.facebook.com/pages/Call-Center-Training-Tips/449507911746386) or my other websites that [you can check out here](http://kevinolega.com).

 7. I have super human strength.
 I can lift things by myself that normally require two or three people to lift.
 Sometimes this hurts my back though.